Cicero police captain, wife, and father-in-law charged in drunk driving cover-up

 At some point, Lora Hodson says they got in an argument, and she crashed the car.
 Ed Hodson then left and was found walking along East 206th Street.

-After reviewing interior camera footage from the police vehicle and speaking with the involved parties in, including a crash witness, investigators developed the following timeline:
+After reviewing interior camera footage from the police vehicle and speaking with the involved parties in, including a crash witness, investigators developed a timeline.

+“There was a conversation between Edwin Hodson, and his wife, sort of deciding how Mr. Hodson would leave that scene of that accident, and that Lora Hudson, would … claim that she was operating the vehicle to law enforcement in her way to alleviate that responsibility for Mr. Hodson, but fortunately that evidence exists, and we were able to bring charges in this case,” Hanna said.

 The police captain was the only passenger during the crash, his wife nowhere to be seen.